Sachin Tendulkar: 100th international century

-On the 16th of March, 2012, Tendulkar accomplished a remarkable feat by scoring his 100th international century in a match against Bangladesh in the Asia Cup, held at Mirpur.
+On 16 March 2012, Tendulkar accomplished a remarkable feat by scoring his 100th international century in a match against Bangladesh in the Asia Cup, held at Mirpur.
 This was a pioneering achievement, as he became the first cricketer to ever reach this landmark.
 This century was not just a momentous occasion for Tendulkar, but it was also his first ODl century against Bangladesh.
 Despite the widespread media attention and public fascination with this milestone, Tendulkar confessed that it was a challenging time for him, as the constant focus on his 100th hundred became a mentally onerous task.
 Despite Tendulkar's illustrious century, India was unable to secure a triumph against Bangladesh, resulting in a defeat by a margin of 5 wickets.